noobychris/vga-sync-combiner-audi-rnse/README.md

 The external JST input is intended as an optional 5V supply.
 Its polarity is marked directly on the PCB.
 Check polarity before applying power.

+## ⚠️ Sync combiner operates without external power

+In some setups, the sync combiner may appear to work even when no power supply is connected.
+This can happen due to backfeeding through the HSync and VSync input signals.

+This is unintended behavior and should not be used as a valid power source.
+Always power the sync combiner from one of the supported 5V inputs.

 ## Video Source / HDMI to VGA Adapter